May 19-21, 2016 (Thursday-Saturday)

 ~Renowned speakers and trip leaders, such as Ruth Oppedahl (Natural Resources Foundation of Wisconsin), Larry Weber (author and naturalist), Adrian Wydeven (Timber Wolf Alliance), Tracy Hames (Wisconsin Wetlands Association), Tom Nicholls (WSO Golden Passenger Pigeon award winner) and local birding experts Ryan Brady, Nick Anich, Tim Oksiuta, Dick Verch, David Bratley, and more.

-Contact us to get on the mailing and e-blast list to receive up-to-date information on when registration opens.
+Contact us to get on the mailing and e-blast list to receive up-to-date information.